rudrajit1729/CodeBucket/CONTRIBUTING.md

 Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer or a student learning to code.

-Enter your email on their webiste to register.
+Enter your email on their website to register.

 Website - <https://hacktoberfest.digitalocean.com/>